openpatch/scratch-for-java/README.md

 | ![sprite size](web/assets/sprite_size.png) | `sprite.getSize();` |

 To add a new costume call `sprite.addCostume("newCostume", "path/to/newCostume.png");`.
-Afterwards you can swith to the costume by calling `sprite.switchCostume("newCostume");`.
+Afterwards you can switch to the costume by calling `sprite.switchCostume("newCostume");`.

 #### Sensing